quantumvoid0/sysinfo/README.md

-# better-fetch
+# 👨‍💻 Better Fetch
-Better-Fetch; because your system deserves the spotlight.
-Specs, stats & performance at a glance
+**Better Fetch; because your system deserves the spotlight.
+Specs, stats & performance at a glance**

+---

 >[!WARNING]
->`sys live` & `sys fetch` toos are under work and in beta, things might not render correctly or break. you are free to try it out tho
+>`sys live` & `sys fetch` toos are under work and in beta, things might not render correctly or break. you are free to try it out tho.

+> [!IMPORTANT]
+> 🚧 This project is under active development.
+Contributions, feature requests, ideas, and testers are welcome!

+---

+## ✨ Features

+- 🔄 Get system stats or specs easily for your needs.
+- 📱 Watch your system perfomance live in live mode.
+- 🎚️ Retrieve your system stats/specs with a ascii art beautifully.
+- 🧩 Modular design - use only what you need and remove the ones you don't use.
+---

-## Installation
+## 💾 Installation & Uninstallation

+**To install Better Fetch run the commands as give below**
 ```fish
 git clone https://github.com/better-ecosystem/better-fetch
 cd better-fetch
 ./setup.sh install
 ```

-## Uninstallation
+**To uninstall Better Fetch run the commands as give below**
 ```fish
 git clone https://github.com/better-ecosystem/better-fetch
 cd better-fetch